chrisallen/bricktracker/README.md

 ## Documentation

 Most of the pages should be self explanatory to use.
-However, you can find more specific documentation in the [docs](docs/) folder.
+However, you can find more specific documentation in the [documentation](docs/DOCS.md).

 You can find screenshots of the application in the [bricktracker](docs/bricktracker.md) documentation file.